IntellectualSites/Arkitektonika/README.md

 response:
 see **Check download headers** above.

-On success, the file is sent as an attachment for download to the browser / requestor.
+On success, the file is sent as an attachment for download to the browser / requester.

 ### Check deletion headers